-Sections 3 and 4 of the Aquatic Nuisance Species Plan are attached hereto as Appendix E and are hereby incorporated as part of this Certification.
-In addition, within one year following the effective date of the New License, in consultation with the ASWG, Douglas PUD shall develop and begin implementation of an ANS Control and Prevention Plan (Prevention Plan) to monitor and manage invasive species within the Project boundary.
-The Prevention Plan shall be coordinated with Ecology's Freshwater Aquatic Weed Control Program and the WDFW Aquatic Nuisance Species Program.
+- Reporting.
+In the annual report required under section 4 of the Aquatic Nuisance Species Plan, Douglas PUD shall include information about any pending ANS problems; - 4) Plan.
+If any new ANS are detected at levels of concern to the ASWG, and the ASWG agrees that the existence or operation of the Wells Project contributes to the introduction, spread or proliferation of the ANS, within one year following detection (and after the New License is issued), in consultation with the ASWG, Douglas PUD shall develop and begin implementation of an ANS Control and Prevention Plan (Prevention Plan) to monitor and manage invasive species within the Project boundary.
 The Plan shall focus on prevention by addressing the pathways for invasion of aquatic invasive flora and fauna.
-The Plan shall include, but not be limited to, the following components: